Simran Singh

 Google Scholar

 Welcome to my website.
 I am a fourth-year PhD candidate in the Department of Political Science at Columbia University.
-I study International Political Economy, with a focus on state-firm relations, the distributional effects of FDI, and the politics of climate change, with a number of my projects set in India.
+I study how climate change is reshaping the international political economy, with a focus on firms and gender.

-I currently serve as the Political Science Department’s Lead Teaching Fellow, in collaboration with Columbia’s Center for Teaching and Learning.
+In 2025-26, I served as the Political Science Department’s Lead Teaching Fellow, in collaboration with Columbia’s Center for Teaching and Learning.

 Research